EMH-Mark-I/Chicago95-Custom-XUbuntu-16.04-/INSTALL.md

     12. Orage Panel Clock. ( In the plugin settings, enable check box “Show frame” and replace the text in “Line 1” with %I:%M %p.)
 Note: If you want to display the date in the clock, append “%D” in “Line 1.”
 If you want a better looking date, you could replace that by appending “%b %m %Y” instead.

 #### • GTK3 (GNOME) applications missing titlebar & border - workaround:
-Disabling Client Side Decorations with [gtk3-nocsd](https://github.com/PCMan/gtk3-nocsd) will allow for the theme to correctly display borders and titlebars in GTK3 applications utilizing the CSD "feature."
+Disabling Client Side Decorations with [gtk3-nocsd](https://github.com/PCMan/gtk3-nocsd) will allow for the XFCE window manager to correctly display borders and titlebars in GTK3 applications utilizing the CSD "feature" hack.
+I've made this theme to be possible to use without a compositor.

 Client Side Decorations is a design decision from GNOME developers that runs contrary to established practice in the X11 windowing system.
 Client Side Decorations are unacceptable for non GNOME desktop enviroments, so I recommend disabling it as shown in the following steps.

+• If you want to **INSTALL** gtk3-nocsd:

 Download the repo and extract it: